Completions

 What success looks like

-Every substantive claim your AI content agents produce gets checked against a per-operator approved-claims library at output time.
-Each approved claim is linked to substantiation evidence — clinical study citation, performance backtest, comparative-testing methodology, FDD Item 19 earnings methodology — plus an expiration date and per-vertical / per-jurisdiction conditions.
+Every substantive claim your AI agents produce gets checked against an approved-claims library at the moment of output.
+Each approved claim is linked to its evidence — the clinical study, the comparative test, the performance backtest, the FDD Item 19 methodology — plus an expiration date and any state or vertical conditions that apply.

-When an agent attempts a net-new claim, the borderline-routing skill sends it to legal for review.
-Approved claims get added to the library with substantiation linkage; rejected claims get added to the forbidden-phrase-library with rejection rationale.
+When an AI agent attempts a claim that is not in the library, it routes to legal for review.
+Approved claims get added with the evidence link.
+Rejected claims get added to your forbidden-phrase list with the rationale recorded.

-When substantiation ages out — clinical study superseded, performance period ended, comparative methodology becomes stale — the claim auto-suspends across every content agent until re-substantiated.
+When the underlying evidence ages out — a study is superseded, a performance period ends, a methodology goes stale — the claim auto-suspends across every AI agent until you re-substantiate it.

-Multi-brand portfolios get per-brand libraries.
-Multi-vertical operators get per-vertical extensions (FDA structure-function for supplements + cosmetics; FINRA suitability for financial; state-AG cannabis restrictions).
+Multi-brand portfolios get separate libraries per brand.
+Multi-vertical operators get per-vertical extensions (FDA structure-function for supplements, FINRA suitability for financial restrictions).
 Franchise operators get FDD Item 19 earnings-claim discipline.
-Westlaw stays accessible for ad-hoc case-law research; outside counsel still approves new claims — the skill makes their approvals operationally enforceable across every AI agent in the catalog.
+Your outside counsel still approves new claims; the system makes their approvals operationally enforceable across every AI agent.

 How most operators solve this today

-Per-claim memo authored manually.
-Engaged for individual high-risk claims.
-Memos sit in legal team drives; AI agents have no access.
+Each memo is authored by hand for a single high-risk claim.
+Memos sit in legal team drives.
+AI agents have no access to them.

 Approves claims and drafts substantiation memos.
 Approvals live in email threads.
-No structured library; no AI-agent enforcement.
+No structured library, no enforcement.

-• Single-channel compliance software (PerformLine, Hearsay Systems, Smarsh, ProofPoint)
+• Single-channel compliance tools (PerformLine, Hearsay, Smarsh, ProofPoint)

-Channel-specific (affiliate, financial-services social, email DLP).
-Does not cover full AI-content-production stack.
+Each one covers a single channel (affiliate, financial-services social, email DLP).
+They do not cover your full AI content stack.

 What changes when this is an agent skill